LuisMPS/build-ui/CONTRIBUTING.md

 ## Ways to Contribute

-You can contribute to Build UI is a a lot of ways.
+You can contribute to Build UI in a a lot of ways.
 Contributing with code is one of them:

 - **Send your PRs**: you can send pull requests for code contributions, either to fix issues or to send your ideas.
 If you are planning to work on a PR, please notify [@LuisMPS](https://github.com/LuisMPS) to avoid duplicate efforts.